cloudlace/vuetify-dialog-promise/README.md

     - Snackbar duration in milliseconds
 * `dialogMaxWidth {integer}`
     - Max width of dialog in pixels
-* `snackbarParent {string}`
-    - ID of parent node in which the snackbars are mounted, default is `"app"`.
-This should usually refer to the `v-app` instance.
-If the snackbars are mounted outside it, their CSS styling will not be applied as intended.
 * `theme {Object}`
     - [Vuetify theme](https://vuetifyjs.com/en/customization/theme) applied to dialogs